 PLANS FOR THE FUTURE: UNDERGOING AN ENTIRE AGILE TRANSFORMATION

 An Agile organization doesn’t just use Agile frameworks on some of their projects, but it embraces change as an integral part of its business strategy.
 In doing so, the organization becomes capable of responding to new trends and takes advantage of arisen opportunities.

 We want to make the shift to an agile mode of operating in order to stimulate free-thinking in our developers, thus allowing room for innovation and continuously generating spectacular results for our customers.
-What is more, with the Agile transformation we are determined to achieve:
+What is more, with the Agile transformation we become able to achieve: